On CW-complexes over groups with periodic cohomology: Balanced presentations and the D2 problem

-We conclude this article with a discussion of the work that remains to be done on D2 complexes over groups with $4$-periodic cohomology.
-In fact, as we shall see, all further work will require the uncovering of new balanced presentations for these groups.
-Since $H_2(G)=0$ for groups with periodic cohomology \cite{At61}, \cite{Sw71}, these correspond to efficient presentations and so the groups $G$ with $4$-periodic cohomology are either counterexamples to the D2 problem by Theorem \ref{thm:D2-2} (i), or give a new supply of groups with efficient presentations.
+If $G$ has periodic cohomology, then $H_2(G;\Z)=0$ (see, for example, \cite{Sw71}).
+In particular, by \cref{thm:D2-2}, the groups $G$ with $4$-periodic cohomology are either counterexamples to the D2 problem or give a new supply of groups with efficient presentations.

-This gives some response to comments made by L. G. Kov\'{a}cs \cite[p212]{Ko94} and J. Harlender \cite[p167]{Har98} on the scarcity of efficient finite groups.
-In contrast, one might be tempted to conjecture that every group with periodic cohomology has a balanced, and hence efficient, presentation.
+This gives some response to comments made by L. G. Kov\'{a}cs \cite[p212]{Ko94} and J. Harlander \cite[p167]{Har98} on the scarcity of efficient finite groups.
+In contrast, there is currently no example known to contradict the following conjecture:

-As discussed in Section \ref{section:cancellation-periodic-groups}, the groups in (I)$'$-(IV)$'$ are all $3$-manifold groups.
-In fact, it follows from Perelman's solution to the Geometrisation Conjecture that these are the only finite $3$-manifold groups.
-By Morse theory, 3-manifolds $M$ have cell structures with single 3-cells.
-This implies that $\chi(X^{(2)})=1$ which induces a balanced presentation of $\pi_1(M)$.
-This shows the following: